-In addition to providing support for existent Java frameworks and libraries, Kotlin also has a provision for advanced Java frameworks relying on annotation processing.
+In addition to providing support for existing Java frameworks and libraries, Kotlin also has a provision for advanced Java frameworks relying on annotation processing.

 However, using a Java library that makes use of annotation processing in Kotlin requires adding the same to the Kotlin project in a bit different way than what is required for a Java library that doesn’t use annotation processing.

 It is required to specify the dependency using the kotlin-kapt plugin.
 Afterward, the Kotlin Annotation processing tool needs to be used in place of the annotation Processor.

 Apps Built Using Kotlin and Java